 detergents we recommend using

 If you’ve been conscious and chosen organic cotton bedding, why stop there?
 Maybe it’s also worth thinking about the ingredients in your detergents.
-If this is something you’re considering, we’d recommend using non-bio detergents from companies like Bio-D or Method.
+If this is something you’re considering, we’d recommend using non-bio detergents from companies like Bio-D.